AI Use Cases/Logistics

 What is the timeframe to deploy AI invoice processing?

-Deployment typically takes 10-14 weeks: weeks 1-2 cover TMS integration and contract data mapping, weeks 3-6 involve model training on your historical invoices and rate structures, weeks 7-9 are pilot testing with a subset of carriers, and weeks 10-14 cover full rollout and staff training.
-Most logistics clients see measurable results - reduced cycle time and first-pass match rates above 85% - within 60 days of go-live, with full ROI realization (labor savings plus overcharge recovery) by month 4-5.
+Plan for a working system inside the first 100 days: weeks 1-2 cover TMS integration and contract data mapping, weeks 3-6 involve model training on your historical invoices and rate structures, weeks 7-9 are pilot testing with a subset of carriers, and weeks 10-14 cover full rollout and staff training.
+A rollout like this is scoped to show measurable results - reduced cycle time and first-pass match rates above 85% - within 60 days of go-live, with payback (labor savings plus overcharge recovery) targeted by month 4-5.

 What are the key benefits of using AI for invoice processing in logistics?